About The Stevie Awards

 Q: Are entry forms kept confidential?

 A: Yes.
 The organizers ensure that only authorized judges will review entries, and that information about nominees is not released to anyone else without prior approval.
+Stevie Award-winning entries will be published, but winners will first be given the opportunity to redact any confidential or other non-public information from winning entries before publication.

 Q. Why are the submission requirements for most categories so loosely defined?